 Are we really listening to the voices of those who go through our educational system or are we excluding them from the debate?
 Classroom teacher and author, Pernille Ripp, discusses how to empower students, give them a voice, and make changes that will directly affect them every day.
 The time for student empowerment is now, and the myriad of tech tools available are making it easier than ever.

 On November 10, 2014 the Alliance for Excellent Education and Washington Partners, LLC hosted a webinar on the impact of the 2014 election results on federal education policy.
 Panelists discussed how the outcomes of the election will affect the structure of the U.S. Senate Committee on Health, Education, Labor, and Pensions and the U.S. House of Representatives Committee on Education and the Workforce; the Reauthorization of the Elementary and Secondary Education Act; and the Obama administration’s priorities.
 Panelists also answered questions submitted by viewers across the country.

-This webinar will focus on the Children’s Online Privacy Protection Act (COPPA), which was passed by the U.S. Congress in 1998 to protect the online privacy of children.
+This webinar discusses the Children’s Online Privacy Protection Act (COPPA), which was passed by the U.S. Congress in 1998 to protect the online privacy of children.

 More than fifteen years later, as digital learning constitutes a critical component of education both in and out of school, COPPA has become yet another hurdle between teachers and connecting students to digital learning opportunities.
 What do educators need to know about this law?
 How can educators and school administrators successfully navigate COPPA to ensure that students are afforded the full benefits of online and blended learning opportunities?
 Can teachers provide consent for students to register for online websites?
 May students who are under thirteen years old even use Web 2.0 resources without running afoul of the law?
 When do school districts assume the duty of COPPA compliance?